A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Methods for the Field Equations

 To apply a Green's function method to equation \eqref{eq:modified Helmholtz eqn R^n}, one first needs to identify a function $G(\mathbf{x},\mathbf{y})$ that solves the equation

 over free-space, with $\delta \left( \mathbf{x}-\mathbf{y} \right)$ being the Dirac delta distribution.
-There are many ways to approach solving this equation.
-For example, it is common to take advantage of radial symmetry so that the problem reduces to a single variable, which can be solved using a Fourier transform.
-Green's functions have been tabulated for many different operators, including the modified Helmholz operator \cite{DuffyBook2001}.
-Therefore, we shall not elaborate on this further and assume that the fundamental solution $G(\mathbf{x},\mathbf{y})$ is known for our problem.

-We now show the connection between fundamental solution $G(\mathbf{x},\mathbf{y})$, which is defined on free-space and solves \eqref{eq:Greens function eqn for R^n}, and the original problem \eqref{eq:modified Helmholtz eqn R^n}.
+The construction of fundamental solutions is quite standard and extensively tabulated for many different operators, including the modified Helmholz operator \cite{DuffyBook2001}.
+Therefore, we shall not elaborate on this further and, instead, assume that the fundamental solution $G(\mathbf{x},\mathbf{y})$ is known for our problem.
+The fundamental solution $G(\mathbf{x},\mathbf{y})$, which solves \eqref{eq:Greens function eqn for R^n} can be used to build a solution to the original problem \eqref{eq:modified Helmholtz eqn R^n}.
 First, let $u$ be a solution of the problem \eqref{eq:modified Helmholtz eqn R^n}.
-Multiplying the equation \eqref{eq:Greens function eqn for R^n} by $u$, integrating over $\Omega$, and applying the divergence theorem (or integration by parts in 1-D) leads to the integral identity
+Multiplying the equation \eqref{eq:Greens function eqn for R^n} by $u$, integrating over $\Omega$, and applying the divergence theorem (or integration by parts in the one-dimensional case) leads to the integral identity

 Note that the above identity utilizes the assumption that the function $u$ solves the PDE \eqref{eq:modified Helmholtz eqn R^n}.
 Since the volume integral term does not enforce boundary conditions, the surface integral contributions involving $u$ are replaced with an ansatz of the form